Sierra de Órganos National Park: Flora and fauna

 The park is a refuge for a great diversity of wildlife, including some plant and animal species which are locally endemic.
 Flora is characteristic of mixed pine-oak forests in the mountains, dominated by trees including the Pinus cembroides and encino, and of scrubby, arid grasslands at lower elevations.
 Other plants in the park include palms, ferns, huizache, maguey, nopal peach, nopal cork, oregano, manzanita, gatuña, jarilla, sotol, biznaga, guayabillo, capulín, tepozán, horse's brush, and wild onion.

 Fauna is typical of the region as a whole.
-Species often observed in the park include the hare, raccoon, gray fox, coyote, cougar, coyote, collared peccary, opossum, badger, red lynx, white-tailed deer, mourning dove, white-winged dove, scaled quail, common calandria, and peregrine falcon.
+Species often observed in the park include the hare, raccoon, gray fox, cougar, coyote, collared peccary, opossum, badger, red lynx, white-tailed deer, mourning dove, white-winged dove, scaled quail, common calandria, and peregrine falcon.
 The cacomixtle, a small procyonid mammal, and the kit fox are endemic to and threatened in the area.

 The biodiversity of the park faces many threats from the outside world.
 Several growing human settlements are very close to the park, many of which are dedicated to agriculture and livestock ranching and have caused serious deterioration of surrounding natural ecosystems in certain areas.
 The exploitation of local sand mines is also an issue.
 Despite these threats, many of the region's original ecosystems remain largely intact.